You

 The Problem

 Short story time!
-I was researching embodied interfaces for my thesis when I found a paper called Emoto — AI Sidekick.
-The work was compelling, so I did what any researcher does: I looked up the authors.
-Three were from CMU, and out of which two from the School of Design!
-That was interesting.
-I kept digging.
+I was researching embodied interfaces for my thesis when I found a paper called Emoto: AI Sidekick.
+The project caught my attention, so I started looking into the people behind it.

 Validating the Problem